acehoss/yt-to-html/README.md

 1. Open the web interface in your browser
 2. Paste a YouTube URL (supports various formats)
 3. Get instant access to three format options:
-   - HTML: Beautifully styled presentation (default)
+   - HTML: Slightly styled presentation (default)
    - Markdown: Great for documentation
    - JSON: Perfect for API integration